B2C SaaS

 Brand Positioning

-Usability Testing
+Usability Testing & Iteration

 Redesigned a mobile-first discovery experience for DoDays, a children's activity marketplace, focusing on simplifying activity discovery, increasing engagement and retention, while supporting platform's long term growth with a new scalable design system.
-The new UX differentiates the brand from competitors while positioning it as an accessible, inclusive advocate for children's diverse needs.
+The new UX differentiates the brand from competitors while positioning it as an accessibility advocate for children's diverse needs.

 Problem